material-components/material-components-ios/contributing/releasing.md

 ## Cutting and testing the release

 Our entire release process is encoded into the `release` script in the scripts/ directory.
-Read the tool's [../scripts/README-release.md](readme) to learn more about the tool.
+Read the [tool's readme](../scripts/README-release.md) to learn more about the tool.

 ### Cut a release branch and notify clients